Does Medicare Pay for Bloodwork?

 - Coronavirus disease 19 (COVID-19) antibody test

 Also called a serology test, coronavirus tests are covered to see if your immune system responded to COVID-19 exposure and infection.

 Medicare Part B covers clinical diagnostic lab tests such as blood tests, tissue specimen tests, screening tests and urinalysis when your doctor says they’re medically necessary to diagnose or treat a health condition.

 How Much Do Blood Tests Cost With Medicare?

 Medicare Part B provides coverage for medically necessary clinical diagnostic laboratory services when ordered by a doctor according to the timelines above.
 Beneficiaries typically do not pay anything for these blood tests as long as they are performed by a Medicare-approved health care provider.

-However, if more frequent blood tests are needed due to your risk factors or health condition, you may be required to pay a 20% coinsurance cost of the Medicare-approved amount after you meet your annual Part B deductible.
+However, if more frequent blood tests are needed due to your risk factors or health condition, you may be required to pay 20% of the blood test cost of the Medicare-approved amount after you meet your annual Part B deductible.

 Medicare Advantage plans are required by law to provide all of the same benefits as Original Medicare.
 This means all Medicare Advantage plans also provide coverage for blood tests prescribed by a doctor.
 Your coinsurance, copays and deductible amounts may vary depending on your plan.

 Medicare lab coverage includes a number of other services in addition to blood tests.
 Depending on qualifying criteria, you may pay nothing for these tests.

 Some of the additional tests covered by Medicare include: